Recorded widely across much of mainland Britain, although few records south-west of a line between the Mersey and the Solent (Musgrove, 2023).

 A large, black species with metallic reflections.
-In female, the mesopleura have pale hairs longer than the width of the basitarsus.
+In the female, the mesopleura have pale hairs longer than the width of the basitarsus.
 Mesosternum mainly unpunctured.
 In the male, the lateral lobes of the mesonotum are highly polished with at most a few weak punctures.
 Males best determined by the penis valve.

 Distribution: England, Scotland, Wales, Ireland